Robert Hoernschemeyer

-Robert James "Hunchy" Hoernschemeyer (September 25, 1925 – June 18, 1980) was an American football player.
+Robert James "Hunchy" Hoernschemeyer (September 25, 1925 – June 18, 1980) was an American professional football player in the All-America Football Conference (AAFC) and National Football League (NFL).
 A native of Cincinnati, he played college football as a halfback for the Indiana Hoosiers football in 1943 and 1944 and as a quarterback for the Navy Midshipmen football team in 1945.
-He led the NCAA in both total offense and passing yards during the 1943 season.
+He led the National Collegiate Athletic Association (NCAA) in both total offense and passing yards during the 1943 season.